Macrometacorp/docs/docs/graphs/graph-queries/k-shortest-paths/index.md

 ## Examples

-We load an example graph to get a named graph that reflects some possible train connections in Europe and North America.
+We load an example graph to get a named graph that reflects some possible train connections in Europe.

 ![Train Connection Map](/img/train_map.png)